 It was ships just like the Victory that Patrick O’Brian describes his characters taking into naval battles in his Aubrey/Maturin series of novels.
 We will visit the Royal Dockyards of Portsmouth and enjoy a guided tour of this famous ship.

 We then stroll along the Old Ramparts, just as Fanny Price and her family did, and past the Royal Garrison Church, partly roofless since World War II.
-The English Heritage listed stained glass windows depict various scenes from history.
+Its English Heritage listed stained glass windows depict various scenes from history.
 (Overnight Chichester) B

 Day 4: Monday 21 September, Chichester – Isle of Wight – Chichester